 Building on the contents of GTECH 201, where emphasis is on capturing geographic relationships in basic data structures, this course extends these to 3-D, network and field representations and their respective analysis functions.
 A focus of this course is the development of geoprocessing workflows.
 While most techniques have a geographic origin, we will address all geo-spatially relevant methods, including geophysical, landscape ecological, econometric, epidemiological, and regional science approaches.
-On the practical side, you will be introduced to five different software packages.
-Each of you will conduct an individual software project that relates to GIS analysis.
+On the practical side, you will be introduced to five different software packages - with an emphasis on the open-source packages in OSGeo-Live.
+Each of you will receive a flash-drive with OSGeo-Live and hence be independent of both the computers in our labs as well as the operating system of your home computer.
+You will each conduct an individual semesterlong software project that relates to GIS analysis.
 The choice of software package is up to you.
 The application area (field) is to be chosen by you and you are responsible for gathering the necessary data.